Natacha Atlas

 Atlas began her career as part of the world fusion group Transglobal Underground.
 In 1995, she began to focus on her solo career with the release of Diaspora.
 She has since released seven solo albums and been a part of numerous collaborations.
 Her version of "Mon amie la rose" became a surprise success in France, reaching 16 on the French Singles Charts in 1999.
-Her most recent creation Myriad Road was released on 23 October 2015.
-It was produced by French Lebanese jazz musician Ibrahim Maalouf.
+Her most recent album, Strange Days, was released in 2019.

 Early life

-Natacha Atlas was born in Brussels of Anglo Egyptian parentage.
-Her British mother was born Christian becoming Buddhist in the 1970s.
-Her father, of Egyptian descent, deeply interested in Sufi mysticism and the Gurdjieff philosophy of the fourth way, also studied Chinese medicine and Taoism.
+Natacha Atlas was born on 20 March 1964, in Schaerbeek, Brussels-Capital, Belgium.
+Her British mother was raised Christian before adopting Buddhism in the 1970s.
+Her father, of Egyptian descent, was deeply interested in Sufi mysticism and the Gurdjieff philosophy of the Fourth Way.
+He also studied Chinese medicine and Taoism.

-Atlas was raised listening to music from both east and west and in the course of her upbringing learned to be tolerant of all religions.

-After her parents separated, Atlas went to live in Northampton, England with her mother.
+Atlas was raised listening to eclectic music from both Eastern and Western traditions.
+After her parents separated, Atlas went to live in Northampton, England, with her mother.

 Atlas grew up speaking French and English, and later learned Arabic and Spanish.
-She sings in several languages, including in modern colloquial Arabic, although she admits that she is not entirely at ease in it.
+She sings in several languages, including modern colloquial Arabic, although she admits that she is not entirely at ease with it.

 Early career and Transglobal Underground

 Atlas returned to Belgium at age 24 and began her career with two jobs: belly dancing and being the lead singer of a Belgian salsa band.
 In April 1989, she made her recording début as guest vocalist on Balearic beat-band ¡Loca!'s "Encantador" (Nation Records).

-In 1991, Atlas co-wrote/recorded the ¡Loca! single "Timbal" and co-wrote/guested with Jah Wobble's Invaders of the Heart composing five tracks for their Rising Above Bedlam album (Oval Records).
-Through recording with ¡Loca!, she met Nation-labelmates Transglobal Underground (TGU), a British ethnic electronica band with a Middle Eastern/South Asian focus.
-At the time, TGU had a top 40 hit, "Templehead", and Atlas became their lead singer / belly dancer.
+In 1991, Atlas co-wrote/recorded the ¡Loca! single "Timbal" and co-wrote/guested with Jah Wobble's Invaders of the Heart composing five tracks for their Rising Above Bedlam album.
+Through recording with ¡Loca!, she met Nation-labelmates Transglobal Underground, a British ethnic electronica band with a Middle Eastern/South Asian focus.
+At the time, Transglobal Underground had a top 40 hit, "Templehead", and Atlas became their lead singer and belly dancer.
 Additionally in 1991, Atlas collaborated with Bauhaus/Love and Rockets/Tones on Tail guitarist and vocalist Daniel Ash on his debut solo album Coming Down.
 She contributed extensive vocal work as well as keyboards and bass guitar.